Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 Last year I wrote a post on Search Engine Land demystifying how Google counts clicks, impressions, and position in Google Search Console (GSC).
 In that post, I covered carrousels and how they were handled reporting-wise.
 For example, listing in carousels only receive an impression when they are scrolled into view.
 So the initial cards in a carousel that are in view by default receive an impression immediately, while cards that need to be scrolled into view must wait for that to happen to receive an impression.

-For the “Found on the web” SERP feature, listings are located in carousels, but those carousels are completely hidden on-load.
+For the “From sources across the web” SERP feature, listings are located in carousels, but those carousels are completely hidden on-load.
 So, unlike a typical carousel, there are no listings visible on-load (so none of the listings will gain an impression at first).
 The user actually has to tap the arrow button to reveal the carousel in the first place.

 Once that happens, the cards that are visible in that carousel receive an impression.
 But… your listing still might not be in view (if the cards containing your link are off-screen).
 If that’s the case, your listing would need to be scrolled into view in order to gain an impression.
 This is all super-important to understand if you want to accurately track performance in GSC.